TsingZ0/TsingZ0/README.md

 My research interests include **Data-Centric Model Adaptation** in the fields of **Code LLM Reinforcement Learning**, **Synthetic Data Generation**, **Federated Learning**, and **Recommender Systems**.
 I am also a passionate photographer, always seeking to capture the beauty of the world through my lens.

-I am currently on the **job market** — feel free to reach out if you are interested!

 ### Internships